-Today we have a public thanksgiving service for her at CityLife Church at 12.30 pm Melbourne time (UPDATE 17th October: you can watch the video recording of the service online at this link).
+Today we have a public thanksgiving service for her at CityLife Church at 12.30 pm Melbourne time.

-Here is a brief eulogy of her life:
+Below is a brief eulogy of Rene’s life.

 Victorene Marie Arrowsmith was born on the 8th March 1929 in the rural township of Boort in Victoria, located to the north-west of Bendigo.

 Rene’s parents, Cyril Arrowsmith and Louise Forster, met and married in Boort.
 Cyril, an immigrant from the UK seeking a new life in Australia, was staying at a boarding house for itinerate workers while her mum, Louise, was engaged with domestic duties.
 The family remained in Boort for 10 years and Rene started her school years there.